SkroxiousDM/SkroxiousDM/docs/Player primer.md

 Humor, even dark humor, provides a sense of comfort and safety in the most desperate situations.
 Laughter is often the best medicine.
 Don’t be afraid to laugh.

 ### Sanity
 The realm of Barovia is like no other.
 Your character has never seen nor faced such a realm.
 They will face fear, horror, despair, and even madness.
 Managing your sanity is one of the important factors in surviving and succeeding in Barovia.
-While Legendsof Barovia includes mechanics to address character sanity, roleplaying the various mental afflictions plaguing your character further enhances the play experience.
+While Legends of Barovia includes mechanics to address character sanity, roleplaying the various mental afflictions plaguing your character further enhances the play experience.